jwaliszko/ExpressiveAnnotations/README.md

 <sub>**Notice: This document describes version &lt; 2.0 (EA1 branch).
 [Latest implementation](https://github.com/JaroslawWaliszko/ExpressiveAnnotations) is based on changed concept (incompatible api).**</sub>

 ExpressiveAnnotations is a small .NET and JavaScript library, which provides annotation-based conditional validation mechanisms.
 Given implementations of RequiredIf, RequiredIfExpression, AssertThat and AssertThatExpression attributes allows to forget about imperative way of step-by-step verification of validation conditions in many cases.
-This in turn results in less amount of code which is also more compacted, since fields validation requirements are applied as metadata, just in the place of such fields declaration.
+This in turn results in less amount of code which is also more condensed, since fields validation requirements are applied as metadata, just in the place of such fields declaration.

 ###RequiredIf/Expression vs AssertThat/Expression attributes?